adedotunlawal123/Statistical-Model-for-Signal-Detection/README.md

 **Aim**
 =========

-The code aims to provide a statistical model for signal (infrasonic) detection prediction using machine learning methods.
+The code generates statistical models.
+The statistical models are used to estimate signal (infrasonic) detection at a sensor.
 It will be implemented to develop early warning systems for tornadoes.

 https://news.olemiss.edu/um-researchers-working-detect-track-tornadoes/